sector-f/admiral/README.md

 The cause?
 The internet had died.
 This prevented the package counter command (`checkupdates | wc -l`) from ever finishing, which caused the entire bar to stop working.

+Another major problem is that shell scripts of these types are bug-prone and tend to become very bloated.
+Admiral has a declarative style which allows you to configure your bar with ease and avoid pesky bugs.

 ### What Admiral Does